bentoml/BentoML/README.md

 By default, BentoML stores SavedBundle files under the `~/bentoml` directory.
-Users can also customize BentoML to use a different directory or cloud storage like [Amazon S3](https://aws.amazon.com/s3/).
+Users can also customize BentoML to use a different directory or cloud storage like [AWS S3](https://aws.amazon.com/s3/).
 BentoML also comes with a model management component [YataiService](https://docs.bentoml.org/en/latest/concepts.html#customizing-model-repository), which provides advanced model management features including a dashboard web UI: